 This recipe is for enriched bread.
 The term “enriched” is used here due to the fact that milk, eggs and butter have been added.
 This leads to a more richer and dense type of bread which is less prone to looking different each time you make it.
-Enriched bread is best for loaves baked in tins.
+Enriched bread is awesome for loaves baked in tins and dinner rolls.

 1. Cake Flour 300g

 2. Milk 200ml

 6. Sugar 5g

 7. Salt 5g